bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 Bevy ECS actually uses a heavily forked version of the minimalist [Hecs ECS](https://github.com/Ralith/hecs).
 Hecs is an efficient single-threaded archetypal ECS.
 It provides the core `World`, `Archetype`, and internal `Query` data structures.
 Bevy ECS adds the following on top:

 * **Function Systems**: Hecs actually has no concept of a "system" at all.
 You just run queries directly on the World.
 Bevy adds the ability to define portable, schedulable systems using normal Rust functions.
 * **Resources**: Hecs has no concept of unique/global data.
 When building games, this is often needed.
-Bevy adds a `Resource` collection and
+Bevy adds a `Resource` collection and resource queries
 * **Parallel Scheduler**: Hecs is single threaded, but it was designed to allow parallel schedulers to be built on top.
 Bevy ECS adds a custom dependency-aware scheduler that builds on top of the "Function Systems" mentioned above.
 * **Optimization**: Hecs is already plenty fast, but by modifying some of its internal data access patterns, we were able to improve performance significantly.
 This moved it from "fast enough" to "the fastest" (see the benchmark above to compare Bevy ECS to vanilla Hecs).
 * **Query Wrappers**: The `Query` Bevy ECS exports is actually a wrapper around Hecs Queries.
 It provides safe, scoped access to the `World` in a multi-threaded context and improves the ergonomics of iteration.